emilyporter920/MechaCar_Statistical_Analysis/README.md

 </p>

 ## Summary Statistics on Suspension Coils
 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The variance of the suspension coils overall is 62.3 psi.
 Lot 1 has a variance of 0.98 psi, Lot 2 has a variance of 7.47 psi, and Lot 3 has a variance of 170.29 psi.
-Lot 1 and Lot 2 are within their respected limits, however, Lot 3 is out of the design specifications
+Lot 1 and Lot 2 are within their respected limits, however, Lot 3 is out of the design specifications.

 <p align="center">
     <img src="images/totalsummary.png">